Where to See Manatees in Florida

 The U.S. Fish and Wildlife Service has produced several videos on interacting with manatees, whether it's by swimming/snorkeling, boating or kayaking.
 There's even information that's specifically for photographers and videographers.

 Ready to see some manatees in Florida?
-Here are five places to check out:
+Here are several great places to check out:

 Blue Spring State Park gets my vote for the best "no boat needed" manatee viewing location.
 During manatee season, the spring run is closed -- but there are several overlooks and boardwalks along the way.
 Make a day of exploring the park and watching the manatees.
 Bring your camera because there are great pictures to be taken and memories to be made.